From articles to webinars, there’s plenty of content available online that covers the benefits of investing in a QuickBooks Online account.

 - Increased chance of losing the approval email in your inbox.

 - A lack of commitment from customers due to QBO’s informal approval system.

 - Reports of bugs (i.e. QuickBooks top icon bar keeps disappearing for some users).

-This is where syncing QuickBooks Online with Method can help you overcome these limitations and close sales sooner by automating the estimate-to-invoice process.
+This is where syncing QuickBooks Online with Method:CRM helps.
+You can overcome these limitations and close sales sooner by automating your estimate-to-invoice process.

 Easy estimate approval from customers

-With Method, you get a fully customizable CRM that allows you to:
+With Method:CRM, you get a fully customizable CRM that lets you:

-- Get approval from your customers with the click of a button.
+- Get approval from your customers at the click of a button.

 - Receive an email as soon as a customer approves an estimate.